 UGLY’s Closet (Pleasant Grove)

 Duties include sorting and organizing donations and helping out in the store.
-Accepts walk-ins during business hours: 10 am – 6 pm.
-Located at 10 West Center Street.
+They do not take teenagers or walk-ins.
+Must come in and fill out paperwork.
+Come with a good attitude and prepared to work hard.
+Business hours: Tuesday-Saturday 10 am – 6 pm.
+Located at 10 West Center Street Pleasant.
 For more information call 801-899-2692.